PAST2212/domainthreat/README.md

 2.1.
 Keywords from file topic_keywords.txt (e.g. holiday) are used to make full-word detection (e.g. usa-holiday.net) on newly registered domain names.<br>

 2.2.
 Keywords from file topic_keywords.txt (e.g. holiday) are automatically translated into the languages which are provided by the User in the "User Input/languages_advanced_monitoring.txt" file.
-Please see supported_languages.txt for currently supported languages.
+Please see supported_languages.txt for supported languages at this moment.
 Copy / Paste the demanded languages from supported_languages.txt to "User Input/languages_advanced_monitoring.txt" file if you want to (empty per default).
 Punycode domains are not supported by these translations at the moment. <br>

 ==> Results from 2.1. will be enhanced by translated keywords from topic-keywords.txt file.
 For example "urlaub" is the german word for "holiday".
 The program will now find in addition german registerd     domains like "urlaub.com"<br>